tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ```

 Since the RestingState subclass inherits from the main Experiment class, the same three user inputs as described above (see section 1) need to be entered.
 The program will ask for the following additional inputs to be specified in the console:
-1. The type of scans on which the preprocessing needs to be conducted.
-Enter REST for resting-state data or EMO for emotion task data (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
+1. The type of scans to be used for the analysis (this input-dependent attribute is inherited from the \_\_init__ method of the Preprocessing class).
+Enter REST for the resting-state data.
 2. An optional prefix to indicate the exact scan identifiers on which the conncetivity analysis needs to be conducted.
 It is recommended that the realigned functional data is used at this stage.
 Enter r for the realigned functional (resting-state) images.